Parrot-Yifan/analysis/README.md

         python main.py
         ```

 3. Customization:

+    -   Modify the configuration within `db_interaction.py` to connect to your preferred database for storing predicted data (optional).

     -   Modify the `TIME_WINDOW` constant within `url_fetching.py` to adjust the time window for fetching recent articles.